bb-io/MicrosoftTeams/README.md

 ## Connecting

-1. Navigate to apps and search for Microsoft Teams.
-If you cannot find Microsoft Teams then click _Add App_ in the top right corner, select Microsoft Teams and add the app to your Blackbird environment.
+1. Navigate to apps and search for Microsoft 365 Teams.
 2. Click _Add Connection_.
 3. Name your connection for future reference e.g. 'My organization'.
 4. Under _Channel messages scope required_ specify _Yes_ if you want to use webhooks and/or actions for channel messages and _No_ if not.
 Different scopes are added to authorization request based on the value of this connection parameter.